 - a.
 Requesting contract audit service. - b.
-Providing sufficient time for the performance of the audit.

-d.
-Establishing access to contractor records required by auditors.

-e.
+Providing sufficient time for the performance of the audit. - c.
+Furnishing to the auditor, in connection with a request for audit, copies of any contracts (including change orders, supplements, amendments, and termination notices), cost statements, proposals, and other financial data submitted by contractors or, as appropriate, requested by the auditor. - d.
+Establishing access to contractor records required by auditors. - e.
 Furnishing such other information, data, or service as may be required (such as technical evaluation of the need for the quantity and type of labor and material proposed in contract pricing actions) or otherwise may be useful in performing the audit.